Dota 2 Drafting Guide

 Hard Support (Position 5):

 You will be a poor guy with probably just brown boots and a magic wand, but with plenty of wards, sentries and detection.
 You will sacrifice your life for your cores’ safety.
-It’s a noble role!
+It’s a noble role to play a support in Dota 2!
 Some heroes: Lich, Jakiro, Bane, Crystal Maiden, etc.

 Advanced Guide for the Dota 2 Roles: